 2. Photo thumbnail will be exposed throughout the network at 32 x 32 pixels

-3. Photo on page will be displayed at 160 x 160 pixels
+3. The photo on a page will be displayed at 160 x 160 pixels

 Cover Photo – This photo appears on top of your timeline and is layered with the profile photo.
 Your cover photo will be the widest photo on your profile.